Share on Facebook

 Keep your statements factual and minimal: your name, contact, insurance info, and basic accident facts.
 Avoid admitting fault or downplaying injuries, as insurers can use that against you.

 At Deldar Legal, we’re more than just attorneys, we’re your partners in recovery.
 If you’ve suffered an injury due to someone else’s negligence, you deserve a top-rated car accident lawyer in California who will fight for your rights and help you rebuild your life.
-From the moment you contact us, we handle everything, from medical appointments and transportation to insurance negotiations and legal paperwork, so you can focus on healing.

 Our experienced team represents clients across a wide range of personal injury cases, including: